Numerical 1-loop correction from a potential yielding ultra-slow-roll dynamics: Discussion

 An additional advantage of our numerical approach is that it enables us to perform a variety of robustness checks of our results.
 The values we obtain for the 1LC behave as expected under changes of the various integration limits in Eq.\eqref{1LC2}, solidifying our confidence that our results are accurate, assuming the validity of the underlying In-In computation.

 We stress again that our approach follows the same basic framework as in Ref.~\cite{Kristiano:2022maq}, and that there is considerable debate about whether this includes all relevant contributions to the 1LC, and is robust in the light of regularization and renormalisation, see e.g. Refs.~\cite{Fumagalli:2023hpa,Firouzjahi:2023aum, Firouzjahi:2023bkt}.
-We defer further consideration of this to future work.
+In particular, our analysis only includes the contribution to the 1LC due to cubic interactions, see Fig.~\ref{fig:Diagrams}.
+Quartic interactions contribute as well at one-loop level, see Refs.~\cite{Firouzjahi:2023aum, Firouzjahi:2023bkt} for a recent analysis.
+We hope to extend our numerical analysis to the study of 1LC mediated by quartic interactions in the future.

 Nevertheless, it was important to understand how the size of the 1LC as calculated in Ref.~\cite{Kristiano:2022maq} would be affected by working from an analytic potential.
 Since we find very minimal difference, we can conclude that relaxing the assumption of instantaneous transitions does not significantly reduce the size of the 1LC.
-We note that our numerical approach could be easily extended to the study of the 1LC produced from any single-field potential of interest, e.g. one yielding a more realistic power spectrum with a reduction in amplitude at scales smaller than the peak.
+While we expect our result to be unaffected by the specific form of the potential chosen to model a smooth SR to USR to SR dynamics, we note that the toy model we employ yields a plateau of enhanced modes.
+The motivation for this choice is that the potential \eqref{potential} mimics closely the dynamics and perturbations produced in the instantaneous models of Ref.~\cite{Kristiano:2022maq}, see Fig.~\ref{fig:PS}.
+Clearly, our work should now be extended to the study of the 1LC produced from generic single-field potentials, yielding a more realistic power spectrum with a reduction in amplitude at scales smaller than the peak.
+As suggested in Refs.~\cite{Riotto:2023hoz,Tada:2023rgp,Firouzjahi:2023bkt}, the modes contributing to the rise and fall of the peak could potentially reduce the 1LC.
+We leave this for future work.